LucaBongiorni/nhunter-notes/README.md

 ---

-Radare2
+*Radare2*

-1. Added r2 on Nethunter (Nexus 5, on Lollipop).
+* Added r2 on Nethunter (Nexus 5, on Lollipop).
-2. Use git clone instead of apt-get
+* Use git clone instead of apt-get
-3. Try out the UI layout r2 -A -c=H /bin/ls then http://locahost:9090 (via @maijin212)
+* Try out the UI layout r2 -A -c=H /bin/ls then http://locahost:9090 (via @maijin212)

 ---

-No OpenVPN on Lollipop.
+* No OpenVPN on Lollipop.
 Do policy-based routing.
 Source.

 ---

-Add exloitdb/sploitsearch via git not apt-get.
+* Add exloitdb/sploitsearch via git not apt-get.
 Can't recall if already on Nethunter.

 ---

-List of tools accessible already available but not mentioned in menu Information Gathering nmap sslstrip
+*List of tools ( http://tools.kali.org/tools-listing) already available but not mentioned in menu*

+Information Gathering
+* nmap
+* sslstrip

 Vulnerability analysis
-sqlmap
+* sqlmap

 Wireless attacks
-aircrack-ng
+* aircrack-ng
-asleap
+* asleap
-giskmet
+* giskmet
-kismet (some issues, do -h to see options) mdk3 pixiewps reaver
+* kismet (some issues, do -h to see options)
+* mdk3
+* pixiewps
+* reaver

 Maintaining access
-dbd
+* dbd

 Sniffing and Spoofing
-sslsplit (message 'no proxyspec specified' so do -h to see options) wireshark (tries to run but has gtk-warning **: cannot open display: so do -h to see options)
+* sslsplit (message 'no proxyspec specified' so do -h to see options)
+* wireshark (tries to run but has gtk-warning **: cannot open display: so do -h to see options)